nmadhavani18/NYCBikeLaneSnitch/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-Before using this you need to setup aws cli and cdk for your command line
+Before using this you need to set up `aws cli` and `aws cdk` for your command line

 ## Useful commands